christopher-francisco/vizion/README.md

 ### iterm2
 configure settings
 automatically load color presets from .iterm2

+Configure the terminfo file in `directories/.iterm2/xterm-256color-itallic.terminfo` reading the comments on that file

 ### tokens
 reminder to add a githu homebrew token and similar